sschaub/cps404/README.md

-# CpS 401 Course Resources
+# CpS 404 Course Resources

-This repository contains examples and other CpS 401 Course Resources
+This repository contains examples and other CpS 404 Course Resources.